Documentation Index

 | FOODS_1_001_CA_1 | 2011-02-07 | 0.0 |

-sell_price.
+For this example, we will only keep the additional relevant information from the column sell_price.
 This column shows the selling price of the product, and we expect demand to fluctuate given a different selling price.

 | unique_id | ds | sell_price |